-- A) Make sure that the input wires of the low voltage transformer are connected to the power line using wire nuts, and that the output wires are connected to the low-voltage light source using wire "terminal blocks" of appropriate size (for solid contact).
+- The best resource for electrical wiring is a licensed electrician, but with the right tools and information, it is possible for a homeowner to wire their own low voltage transformer.
+Make sure that the input wires of the low voltage transformer are connected to the power line using wire nuts, and that the output wires are connected to the low-voltage light source using wire "terminal blocks" of appropriate size (for solid contact).
 Low voltage halogen or xenon lighting systems carry relatively large currents so all of the connections must be very tight to prevent arcing (a possible fire hazard) within those connections.
 That's why we recommend that you use terminal blocks.
 If a low voltage transformer is equipped with wires, then you will usually find that the thicker wires are on the low voltage side and the thinner wires are on the line voltage side.

-- A) (1) Please make certain that the input wires (primary side) of the low voltage transformer are connected to the power line (120 volts or 277 volts) and that the output wires (secondary side) of the low voltage transformer are connected to the low voltage light source (12 volts or 24 volts).
-Most failures occur as a result of reverse or improper wiring.
+- Please make certain that the input wires (primary side) of the low voltage transformer are connected to the power line (120 volts or 277 volts) and that the output wires (secondary side) of the low voltage transformer are connected to the low voltage light source (12 volts or 24 volts).
+Most failures occur as a result of reverse or improper wiring in small electric transformers.

-(2) Check the filament of the lamp to see if is burned out.
-(Remember the glass envelope of a halogen lamp should NOT be touched by bare hands because the natural oil from your hands will cause the lamp to burn out prematurely.)
+- Check the filament (the tiny string-like wire inside the lamp) to see if it is burned out.
+(Remember the glass envelope of many halogen light bulbs should not be touched by bare hands because the natural oil from your hands will cause the lamp to burn out prematurely.)

-(4) Since most voltmeters give misleading readings when applied to high frequency currents the voltage on an electronic low voltage transformer can be measured only by using a "true RMS" voltmeter with a sufficient range.
+- Check the voltage with a voltmeter.
+(Since most voltmeters give misleading readings when applied to high-frequency currents, the voltage on an electronic low voltage transformer can be measured only by using a "true RMS" voltmeter with a sufficient range.)

 - Looking for More Information?